learn-co-students/fewpjs-js-fundamentals-arithmetic-lab-old-seattle-web-career-012819/README.md

 ### Order of Operations

-JavaScript evaluates compound arithmetic operations by following the familiar order of operations that's taught in grade school math classes.
-Anything in parentheses has highest priority; exponentiation is second; then multiplication, division, and remainder; and, finally, addition and subtraction, in order from left to right.
+JavaScript evaluates compound arithmetic operations by following the standard order of operations used in basic math.
+Anything in parentheses has highest priority;
+exponentiation is second; then multiplication, division, and remainder; and, finally, addition and subtraction, in order from left to right.
+This is how the JavaScript compiler works.
+You can learn more about this in the **resources** section at the end of the lesson.
+For example:

 `( )` :arrow_right: `**` :arrow_right: `*` `/` `%` :arrow_right: `+` `-`